Reference

 What if the Doctor saves someone and that changes the endgame math?

-If the Doctor's save prevents the Mafia from reaching parity, the game continues.
+If the Doctor's save prevents the Werewolves from reaching parity, the game continues.
 The save is resolved before the endgame check.
 This is one reason the Doctor is so important in small games — a single save can swing the entire outcome.

 See Also